 - Konso tribe hut in the Omo Valley (Ethiopia)

-- Beach side thatch bungalow (Zanzibar/Indonesia)
+- Beach-side thatch bungalows (Zanzibar/Indonesia)

 - On a carpet, out in the open dunes of the Sahara (Morocco)